-The following table provides a high-level overview of All Funds revenue sources for General Government.
-The three largest revenue sources are: Charges for Services (26.1% of the total budget), Taxes (23.5% of the total budget), and Miscellaneous Revenue (21.0% of the total budget).
+The following table provides a high-level overview of All Funds revenue sources.
+The three largest revenue sources are: Charges for Services (26.1% of the total budget), Permits, Fees and Assessments (23.7% of the total budget), and Taxes (23.5% of the total budget).
 Transfers from Other Funds, where the Government Services Contribution is budgeted, makes up 11.2% of the total budget.
-Intergovernmental Revenues make up 11.3% of the total budget and Permits, Fees and Assessments make up 3.6% of the total budget.
-The Use of Fund Balance (from funds other than the General Fund) makes up 3.1% of the total FY 2024 Proposed All Funds Budget.
-Fines and Forfeitures make up the smallest component of the All Funds budget (0.2% of the total budget).
+Intergovernmental Revenues make up 11.3% of the total budget and the Use of Fund Balance makes up 3.1% of the total FY 2024 Proposed All Funds Budget.